Editor’s note: I love this post. I love this story and I hope you do to.

 And so it is customary to begin our account of the first crusade with Emperor Alexius Comnenus appeal to the Pope, Pope Urban II, for aid to resist the continuing Islamic expansion across Asia Minor.
 Alexius was looking for reinforcements to push back against the Seljuk Turks and to possibly regain control of some formerly Byzantine territory.

 This event precisely marks the beginning of the Crusade saga.
 A massive crusade for Jerusalem was definitely not what Alexius had in mind however, when he first sent his plea to Pope Urban.
 Alexius ambitions were far more modest.
-What he was expecting was a mercenary contingent to aid in the recapture of Asia Minor.

 Theories abound as to the true motives of Pope Urban’s call for a Crusade.
 He would’ve known what Alexius was asking for.
 So what prompted him to make the call (so successfully) for a Crusade to recapture Jerusalem?
 Most likely it was the reasons previously discussed.
 But it can’t be ruled out that he saw an opportunity to expand his power and influence throughout the empire.